Zhalan Cemetery: Tombstones

-The tombstone uniquely combine Western and Chinese features.
+The tombstones uniquely combine Western and Chinese features.
 Each of them is topped by a dragon framing the christogram of the Society of Jesus, and includes a text in Latin (to the left) and Chinese (to the right).
-The epitaph of Matteo Ricci, for example, includes summary biographical information.
+The epitaph of Matteo Ricci, for example, includes a summary of biographical information.

 Notable burials at Zhalan

 Among the prominent early modern missionaries and scholars who were buried there are, listed in chronological order of burial: